Skip to main content

 menu User interface > Subjects > tab Subjects > tab Default/Variants > tab Data > tab Filter

-• Execute the task Copy from search grid to copy search settings to the filter.
+• Execute the task Copy from find grid to copy search settings to the filter.

 • Execute the task Copy from grid grid to copy grid settings to the filter.